Hwabyeong: Causes

 The syndrome itself is believed to be the result of the continued repression of feelings of anger without addressing their source.
 In holistic medicine the containment of anger in hwabyeong disturbs the balance of the five bodily elements, resulting in the development of psychosomatic symptoms such as panic, insomnia, and depression after a long period of repressed feelings.

 It is possible that hormonal imbalances such as those around the time of menopause may also be an underlying cause of hwabyeong in middle-aged women, the most often-diagnosed demographic.

 Middle-aged or older women have been reported to be more likely to be diagnosed with hwabyeong than men.
 87.5% of women and 12.5% of men experience hwabyeong in 1987 report by (Min, Lee, Kang, Lee, 1987).
-The disparages for women can be pointed to gender roles in Korean culture, which adds considerable amount of stress.
+The disparity for women can be pointed to gender roles in Korean culture, which adds considerable amount of stress.
 Additional stress of financial, domestic abuse, extramarital affairs, and social stigma can contribute to hwabyeong symptoms.

-Study was conducted with late 30’s to middle 60’s Korean women, which separated by two groups, native Korean and Korean immigrants to the United States.
+A study was conducted with late-30s -to middle-60s Korean women, which were separated into two groups: native Korean and Korean immigrants to the United States.
 The study measured life stress by exploring factors including individual characteristics of stress response (measured by the Stress Response Inventory) and anger regulation (STAXI-Korean version).
 External environmental characteristics of life stress (measured by Life stress for Korean women) were also factored in.
 Data of demographic background, age, family structure, financial and employment status, religion, and educational background were recorded to find correlation to hwabyeong levels.

-In the conclusion of the study a slight number of hwabyeong have been reported by native Korean compared to Korean immigrant women, but with higher stress response and life stress also higher than native Korean women.
-Findings concluded that native and immigrant Korean women share overall numeral risk factors for hwabyeong, but focused on different stress factors.
-Partial cultural assimilation of western culture has been a factor on cognitive response to hwabyeong, by employing somatic reactions; compare to native Korean women reacting to more negative thoughts.
-There has been data supporting a slight increase in stress response and anger regulation for Korean immigrants, but data showing both native and immigrant groups having different proportional stress factors.
-Korean immigrants tend to regulate their anger better than their counterpart, decreasing the effects of hwabyeong.
+In the conclusion of the study, a slight number of hwabyeong was reported by native Korean compared to Korean immigrant women but with a higher stress response and also life stress than for native Korean women.
+It concluded that native and immigrant Korean women share overall numeral risk factors for hwabyeong but that they focused on different stress factors.
+Partial cultural assimilation of western culture is a factor on cognitive response to hwabyeong by employing somatic reactions compared to native Korean women in reacting to more negative thoughts.
+TSome data supports a slight increase in stress response and anger regulation for Korean immigrants, but data show that both native and immigrant groups having different proportional stress factors.
+Korean immigrants tend to regulate their anger better than their counterparts, which decreases the effects of hwabyeong.